Devolutions/PAM-Providers/ReadMe.md

-## PAM - Custom Providers
+## PAM - AnyIdentity Providers

-You will find on this repo, custom providers made by the Devolutions team and instructions on how to use them.
+You will find on this repo, anyIdentity providers made by the Devolutions team and instructions on how to use them.

 For any other questions, please write to us on the forum